 The advantage of importing vector-based logos into SewArt

-A typical, generic vector-based format for logos is EPS.
-But, an EPS file won’t import into SewArt.
+Even though a typical, generic vector-based format for logos is EPS, an EPS file won’t import into SewArt.
 Of course, we could just convert that EPS file into a JPEG image and then import the JPEG into SewArt.
 But, it really doesn’t make sense to go that route because a vector-based images has special properties when it gets imported into SewArt.
 Therefore, what you need to do is, convert the EPS file into another vector-based file format that SewArt understands, which is SVG.

 Importing a JPEG logo into SewArt